What Is a Chiropractor?

 What is a chiropractor?
 A chiropractor is a trained medical professional who sets the focus of care on neuromuscular and musculoskeletal issues centering around the spine.
 A chiropractor works to maximize the health of the body through spinal manipulation and adjustment, joint care, and related treatment procedures.

-The term ‘chiropractor’ originates from the Greek terms χείρ (kheir), meaning ‘of the hand,’ and πρακτικός (praktikos), meaning ‘practical, concerned action.’
+The term ‘chiropractor’ originates from the Greek terms χείρ (kheir), meaning ‘of the hand,’ and πρακτικός (praktikos), meaning ‘practical.’
 This comes into English as ‘chiro’ + ‘practic’ meaning work done by hand.
 Therefore, we understand chiropractic care to include the care of a patient as it is put directly into the hands of a trained physician for direct healing.

 The field of chiropractic retains a number of styles, philosophies, and techniques designed to help the body gain healing naturally – on its own.
 Care is usually drug-free and non-surgical.
 Ailments cared for may be the result of an incident, degenerative in nature, or related to underlying conditions.